mirzaakhena/zapp/README.md

 ## WORKING ON DEVELOPMENT MODE
 Open that new project with your IDE And you need 2 console

-First console will run the frontend side
+#1 console will run the frontend side

 Go to `client/` directory
 ```
 cd client/
 ```

 Download webapp dependency.
-It will take some time to download the dependency
+It will take some time to download web dependency
 ```
 npm install
 ```